weaveworks/weave-gitops-private/docs/adrs/0016-create-enterprise-version-of-tf-controller.md

   - **Patch organization**: StGIT allows developers to organize patches into a stack, rather than managing them as individual files.
 This can make it easier to track and manage patches over time, as they can be managed as a single unit.
   - **Patch merging**: StGIT provides tools for merging patches into a single patch or into a branch.
 This can make it easier to integrate multiple patches into a single unit and simplify the process of applying them to the upstream project.
   - **Patch rebasing**: StGIT allows developers to rebase patches (i.e., apply them to a different version of the upstream project) without applying and reapplying them manually.
 This can save time and reduce the risk of errors when updating the upstream project.

+### Implications
+  - The development of an "Enterprise" version of TF-controller could help to address the confusion around the boundary of work for the open-source version and provide a clear separation between paid and unpaid features.
+This could help to mitigate issues with customers requesting paid features for free.
+  - Building the Enterprise version on top of the open-source version and integrating it into the WGE system could be a complex process that requires significant development and testing efforts.
+This could impact the team's overall productivity and timeline for delivering new features and updates.

+### Rationale
+  - Creating an Enterprise version of TF-Controller will help to address the confusion around the boundary of work for the open-source version and provide a clear separation between paid and unpaid features.
+  - Building the Enterprise version on top of the open-source version and integrating it into the WGE system will allow us to leverage the existing codebase and add additional features as needed.
+  - This approach will allow us to better meet the needs of our customers and provide a clear value proposition for the paid Enterprise version of TF-Controller.